philzook58/bap-primus-js/README.md

 What if I could stub out Dynlink and just statically link in the plugins I want.

 On bap 2.3.0 I don't run into stack overflow errors.
-Hypothesis: The change to a
+Hypothesis: The change to th KB monad going to CPS style is really hurting without tail call elimination. https://github.com/BinaryAnalysisPlatform/bap/pull/1361

 I tried using closure compiler and babel with tail call elimination plugin.
 Both actually screwed up my code.

-# bap-primus-js
+Tried different optimizations and flags for jsoo. diable inline did nothing

+Not clear the closure compiler even makes for smaller a.js that just turning off pretty.

+Options:
+- Use bap 2.3.0
+- Use modified 2.4.0 that either trampolines the KB monad or returns to the 2.3.0 formulation of the monad

+ when stack size is too small, you can get it to still work with `/bin/bash -c "ulimit -s 65500; exec node --stack-size=65500 a.js"`